pikede/ItemGrouping/Readme.md

+# ItemGrouping
-ItemGrouping: Displays items retrieved from an API grouped by their lisId.
+Displays items retrieved from an API grouped by their lisId.

 Display all the items grouped by "listId"
 Sorts the results first by "listId" then by "name" when displaying.